ahcraver/ahcraver.github.io/CV.md

 ### Education

 #### Northern Illinois University, DeKalb, IL
-* Ph.D., History												Fall 2017-current
+* Ph.D., History												Semptember 2017-Expected May 2024
 	* Advisor: Professor Andy Bruno
 	* Dissertation: “The Roots of Industry: The Global Political Economy of Rubber and the Soviet Union”